BASEBALL

 Jim Prentice Electric Baseball - 1940s

-Here, two more 1940s variations of Jim Prentice Electric Baseball -- both the example at right, and Model E120 above, dating to 1947, as substantiated by period advertising.
+Here, two more 1940s variations of Jim Prentice Electric Baseball -- Model E120, above, and a scarce early version of the famous Model 48-B at right, both date to 1947, as suggested by period advertising.
 Prentice had begun running advertisements in comic books, and it was during this immediate post-War era that the games attained their greatest popularity.
 "The comics really pulled well," Prentice noted in that Union-News article.
+As his company prospered, Prentice expanded his manufacturing staff and added what would become a nationwide team of sales reps, while Prentice himself became something of a mover and shaker on the Holyoke business and social scene.

-Jim Prentice Electric Baseball - 1947
+Jim Prentice Electric Baseball - Model 48-B, 1947 variation

 Electric Baseball by Jim Prentice - box, Models E120, 68-B, 48-B, 63-B - 1940s